 CALIFORNIA FCCLA Makes the Difference

-The Competitive Recognition Events program gives students opportunities to apply skills learned in the home economics careers and technology classroom, and to receive local, state, and national recognition for their accomplishments.
+The Competitive Recognition Events program gives students opportunities to apply skills learned in the Family and Consumer Sciences classroom, and to receive local, state, and national recognition for their accomplishments.

 Gaining Skills For Life

 California FCCLA offers members opportunities for developing leadership skills, exploring career paths, interacting with school and community members and coordinating chapter programs.
-Today, these skills are developed through FCCLA activities and the home economics careers and technology curriculum.
+Today, these skills are developed through FCCLA activities and the Family and Consumer Sciences curriculum.

 Providing Leadership Opportunities